stakater-archive/StakaterCloudDocs-Archived/content/sre/cloud-provider/azure.md

 An azure subscription is needed to create and manage cluster on azure.
 The following criteria must be met

 - An azure subscription.
-- A Stakater user (ask Stakater team for the email to use for this user) with priviliges to create an application in Azure AD.
+- A Stakater user (ask Stakater team for the email to use for this user) with priviliges to create an application in Azure AD (Recommended).
+[Create a Service Principal](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-account.html#installation-azure-service-principal_installing-azure-account) to be used by SAAP installer if you do not want to give permissions to Azure AD.
 - Resource limits must be applied on the subscription and the following resources must be allowed to be created.

   |Type        | Limit |